jprider63/LMonad/README.md

 Most code should import the `LMonad` module.
 Trusted code can import the `LMonad.TCB` module to perform trusted operations.
 The `LMonadT` monad transformer is used to enable IFC for any monad.

+Use the [LMonad-Yesod](https://github.com/jprider63/LMonad-yesod) library to integrate LMonad into your Yesod application.